- To Be Seen & Safe

 Dear beautiful reader,

 There are a few stories, when, after written, fundamentally change me— spiritually, energetically, and of course, emotionally & psychologically.
 They do a number on me, as well, whilst writing them.
 Not All That Glitters is Gold was one of them.
-Like sandbags on my shoulders, I didn’t know how heavily I wore them.
+Like sandbags on my shoulders, I didn’t know how heavy I wore them.
 What a release.

 But what transformed me and healed me, most unexpectedly, were: all your condolences.
 The outpour of condolences I received had me, quite literally, weeping on my staircase, mid-action.
 I seriously did not know how much I needed them— thank you to everyone who sent me a response and anyone who simply read my story.
 I am forever changed.